hashicorp/terraform-provider-azurerm/website/docs/r/consumption_budget_subscription.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Consumption Budget Subscription.
+* `id` - The ID of the Subscription Consumption Budget.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Consumption Budget Subscription.
+* `create` - (Defaults to 30 minutes) Used when creating the Subscription Consumption Budget.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Consumption Budget Subscription.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Subscription Consumption Budget.
-* `update` - (Defaults to 30 minutes) Used when updating the Consumption Budget Subscription.
+* `update` - (Defaults to 30 minutes) Used when updating the Subscription Consumption Budget.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Consumption Budget Subscription.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Subscription Consumption Budget.

 ## Import

-Consumption Budget Subscriptions can be imported using the `resource id`, e.g.
+Subscription Consumption Budgets can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_consumption_budget_subscription.example /subscriptions/00000000-0000-0000-0000-000000000000/providers/Microsoft.Consumption/budgets/subscription1